hyosung11/Launch-School/Courses/JS101/Lesson-4-JavaScript-Collections/notes.md

 - Input: a single integer
   - Identifies a 'row', which is a subset of a sequence of integers
 - Output: a single integer
-  - The sum of the integers in the row identified bgy the input integer
+  - The sum of the integers in the row identified by the input integer

+- Sequence:
+2, 4, 6, 8, 10, 12, 14, 16, 18, ...

+2
+4, 6
+8, 10, 12
+14, 16, 18, 20
+...

+- How do we create the structure?

+Examples

+row number: 1 --> sum of integers in row: 2 row number: 2 --> sum of integers in row: 10 row number: 4 --> sum of integers in row: 68

+2 --> 2
+4, 6 --> 10
+14, 16, 18, 20 --> 68

-### Examples and Test Casess
+### Examples and Test Cases

+E: Examples and Test Cases

+- Can confirm / refute assumptions
+- Help to answer questions about implicit requirements
+- Act as assertions which help to codify the rules and boundaries

 ### Data Structures

+D: Data Structures

 ### Algorithms

+A: Algorithms
 ### Implementing a Solution in Code

+C: Implementing a Solution in Code

 You should now have a basic understanding of using a structured approach for solving programming problems.
 We recommend that you put this understanding into practice, and hone your problem-solving abilities, as you work through programming problems, for example the [Small Problems](https://launchschool.com/exercises) exercise sets which accompany this course.
 We'll return to PEDAC, and explore it in more depth, in a later course in the curriculum.